-5.10 In assessing whether a firm has met this objective, the Bank will consider how firms have implemented the PRA OCIR policy.
+5.10 A firm's compliance with PRA OCIR policy is important for operational continuity in resolution and represents a significant step towards resolvability.
+In assessing whether a firm has met the objective in paragraph 5.9, the Bank will consider how a firm has implemented PRA OCIR policy.